javasmuse/EventTrackerProject/README.md

 I have often used a currently existing app for this, but it's interface is not consistent and more importantly it isn't useful when not connected to the internet.
 I can see a use a for a locally based yet cloud and web accessible log of a person's wine encounters.
 I like to know which wines are to be passed and which are preferred.

 ## How to Use
+Updated for javascript addition user can see all wines, view an individual wine, add a new wine, and update a wine through the front end.

+Previous
-There isn't a front end yet.
+front end yet.
 Current functions available through Postman are: looking up a wine by ID viewing the entire collection updating a wine by ID adding a wine to the collection

 The fields for this single wine table are: an auto generated id, name, country, region, grape, price, locationPurchased, rating, notes, year, image, winery.

 ## Technologies Used
-mySQL, mySQL, Workbench, GitHub, Java, SpringBoot, JPA, Postman, Rest, Spring JPA Data, Slack, Atom, bash
+javascript, mySQL, mySQL, Workbench, GitHub, Java, SpringBoot, JPA, Postman, Rest, Spring JPA Data, Slack, Atom, bash

 ## Lessons Learned
 Attention to detail is critical and 90% of the work.